saascustomdomains/ruby-on-rails-custom-domains-app/README.md

 It's a status page application that shows the current status of your customers' applications and their services.

+The guide that comes with this repo can be found [here](https://saascustomdomains.com/blog/posts/best-guide-custom-domains-ruby-on-rails).

 ## Prerequisites

 The setups steps expect following tools installed on the system.